When we think about repeating a task, we usually think about the

 The output is the same as the first

 fibonacci() function.
-It's possible that it may even be faster.
+This version is faster than the recursive one, as Python implementations are not optimized for recursion but excels with imperative programming.
 The solution however, is not as easily readable as our first attempt.
-There lies one of recursion's greatest powers: elegance.
+There lies one of recursion's greatest strengths: elegance.
 Some programming solutions are most naturally solved using recursion.

 Recursion allows us to break a large task down to smaller tasks by repeatedly calling itself.
 A recursive function requires a base case to stop execution, and the call to itself which gradually leads to the function to the base case.
 It's commonly used in trees, but other functions can be written with recursion to provide elegant solutions.